wires/testnet/docs/trees.md

 === accounts

 This tree stores accounts by integer id.
-Each account has 2 merkel roots written in them.
+Each account has 2 merkle roots written in them.
 One is for a shares tree, the other is for an oracle bets tree.

 === oracle bets